gomorpheus/morpheus-docs/release_notes/current.rst

             - Fixed ``null`` tf variable values redering as ``[object object]`` in UI  :superscript:`5.2.9`
             - Deleting a VM associated with an Instance in Terraform App with ``Remove associated Instances`` enabled, and the associated Instance is the only Instance in the App, no longer deletes the associated App.
             - Added validation for deleting a Terraform app when ``deletion_protection=true`` in Terraform.
+            - Fixed ``for_each`` loop value nulled when using tfvars within cypher
 :User Settings: - Success Message added on save when updating Linux/Windows passwords in user settings (Displays for 5s then fades) :superscript:`5.2.9`
+:UI: Execution and history tabs: Execution output is now limited on initial load to 10k characters per event with an option to load the full output for each event to address loading of large execution history datasets
 :vCloud Director: - Fixed issue with user-data iso attachment when provisioning cloudbase-init enabled Windows images :superscript:`5.2.10`
                   - Fixed ``safeComputerName`` issue during Windows Guest Customizations :superscript:`5.2.9`
 :VMware: - Fixed duplicate filename issue when adding multiple disks during reconfigure :superscript:`5.2.10`
          - Fixed storage volume values not updating on sync when volumes were removed in vCenter but the total number of volumes matches |morpheus| records. :superscript:`5.2.10`
          - Optimizations added for Resource Pool and Folder sync.
 Resolves issue with loading Resource Pools in add cloud wizard in environments with 500+ Resource Pools. :superscript:`5.2.9`
          - Volumes now update properly when changing Image selection when provisioning the VMWARE Instance Type :superscript:`5.2.9`
+         - |morpheus| will no longer append ``localdomain`` to DNS suffix information in unattend customization XML when no domain or default domain are specified.

 ..
 Tagging Policy Does not Accept Morpheus Variables as valid input